Speakers 2025

 IEEE Fellow

-Professor Ning Xi received D.Sc. degree in Systems Science and Mathematics from Washington University in St. Louis, Missouri, USA in December 1993.
+Brief Introduction: Professor Ning Xi received D.Sc. degree in Systems Science and Mathematics from Washington University in St. Louis, Missouri, USA in December 1993.
 Currently he is the Chair Professor of Robotics and Automation, the Director of Advanced Technologies Institute, and the Head of Department of Data and Systems Engineering at the University of Hong Kong.
 Before joining the University of Hong Kong, he was a University Distinguished Professor, the John D. Ryder Professor of Electrical and Computer Engineering and Director of Robotics and Automation Laboratory at Michigan State University in United States.
 Prof. Xi is a fellow of IEEE.
 He also served as the President of IEEE Nanotechnology Council (2010-2011) and the President of IEEE Robotics and Automation Society (2018).
 His research interests include robotics, artificial intelligence, manufacturing automation, micro/nano manufacturing, nano-bio technology, sensors, and intelligent control and systems.